karuboniru/blog_md/build_fedora_iot_router.md

 [Install]
 WantedBy=timers.target
 ```
-And then, we can enable and start the service: `systemctl daemon-reload && systemctl enable --now os-update.service`
+And then, we can enable and start the service: `systemctl daemon-reload && systemctl enable --now os-update.timer`
 This will check updates on `4:00` local time daily and reboot if there is any updates.

 ## Auto update containers